josherich/blog/_posts/2016-01-31-Quotes-UX-for-Beginners.md

 > Users will choose something they understand over something they don’t, if you give them a choice.
 It doesn’t matter which one is actually better.

-Curiosity is a little bit more than what users undrestand, and users give up when they confuse.
+Curiosity is a little bit more than what users understand, and users give up when they confuse.

 > It’s easier for a user do nothing than to do something.
 > In a nutshell: countries that made people choose to be an organ donor got very few people to do it.
 Countries that made people choose not to be an organ donor had more than 90% organ donors.

-Always try to design default options, according to your intention, or the users' data.
+Always try to design default options, according to your intentions, or the users' data.

 > Hyperbolic Discounting:
 > Whatever is happening to you now (or soon) seems more important than what will happen to you later (or in the future).